 How Level of Service Goals Impact System Costs

-A system will have to prioritize spending to match the priorities of the identified level of service goals.
-The system needs to consider the capital, operation, maintenance, and labor costs associated with their goals, as well as the resources required to measure them.
+A utility will have to prioritize spending to match the priorities of the identified level of service goals.
+The utility needs to consider the capital, operation, maintenance, and labor costs associated with their goals, as well as the resources required to measure them.
 There should be a balance between the quantity of resources (time and money) it takes to collect data and measure progress, and the importance of having the data.
-A system may need to find a more cost-effective way to measure a goal, or they may have to re-evaluate the goal if it is too costly.
+A utility may need to find cost-effective ways to measure a goal, or they may have to re-evaluate the goal if it is too costly.
 Below is an example of how costs have increased with service levels over the years for a water system.
 It is a graph adapted from a graph created by Ross Waugh, founder of Waugh Infrastructure Management.

 Graph 1: Costs associated with service level of specific assets over time for drinking water systems

 Higher levels of service do not always mean higher costs for green infrastructure.
-The upfront cost and long-term maintenance of green infrastructure stormwater systems is understandably a concern for communities.
-In some cases, upfront green infrastructure capital costs can be more than conventional stormwater systems.
-However, upfront costs may be recouped due to lower maintenance costs over time compared to conventional gray assets like pipe.
-Green assets will require more maintenance in the first few years to become established and reach their optimal service level.
-But once they are established, maintenance requirements will decrease, thus reducing costs while level of service stays consistent or even improves.
-To keep costs manageable, systems should consider installing green assets with maintenance activities that a department can easily handle, like mowing or cleaning catch basins.
+The upfront cost and long-term maintenance of green infrastructure stormwater systems are understandably a concern for communities.
+In some cases, upfront green infrastructure capital costs can be more than conventional stormwater systems; however, upfront costs may be recouped due to lower maintenance costs over time.
+Green assets will require more maintenance in the first few years to become established and reach their optimal service level, but once they are established, maintenance requirements will decrease, thus reducing costs while the level of service stays consistent or even improves.
+To keep costs manageable, utilities should consider installing green assets with maintenance activities that a department can easily handle, like mowing or cleaning catch basins.

 What level of service are people willing to pay for? – Ross Waugh, Waugh Infrastructure Management Ltd, Timaru, NZ